 How to react to brake failure

 It can be a terrifying and dangerous situation if your brakes cease to function while you’re driving.
-A million thoughts may run through your head but try your best to stay calm, keep your focus on the road and promptly take action:
+A million thoughts may run through your head but try your best to stay calm, keep your focus on the road and promptly take action.
+If your brakes fail, the following actions will keep you and other motorists on the road safe:

 How The Carlson Law Firm can help